 70. Reflect on what is working and what isn’t.
 Stop and think about what is going right in your running world and what needs to be tweaked.
 A good time to do this is when you are running.
 Are you seeing improvement?
 Change?

 72. Always have fun with your running.
+This is the best of all the running tips for beginners!
 There will be times that you are training for a race or just need to lose some weight but it can still be fun and definitely enjoyable!
 Find new routes, choose a healthy reward for yourself for passing milestones, try new foods, new places, make new friends, and relish all of the new experiences!